Life in the UK Test Study Checklist

 Test appointment booked

 - Book your test by visiting the Life in the UK Test booking site.
-You must book your test online, but you if you have any questions you can call the Life in the UK Test Helpline on 0800 015 4245.
-There are now around 60 test centres in the UK.
+You must book your test online, but if you have any questions you can call the Life in the UK Test Helpline on 0800 015 4245.
+There are over 30 test centres across the UK.
 The booking system will automatically direct you to your closest test centres.

 Finish reading the study materials